AgentOps-AI/agentops/README.md

 ### CrewAI 🛶

 Write Crew agents with observability with only 2 lines of code.
 [More information here.](https://docs.crewai.com/how-to/AgentOps-Observability/).
-Simply set an `AGENTOPS_API_KEY` in your environment, and your crews will automatically be set up with.
+Simply set an `AGENTOPS_API_KEY` in your environment, and your crews will get automatic monitoring on the AgentOps dashboard.

 ## Callback handlers ↩️